Train your shift leaders, handle conflicts, reduce turnover, and prepare for performance reviews with realistic live audio role-play.

 What you'll practise

-• Name the operational impact
+• Name the shift impact

 Jordan Blake